Nassau officials announce gun buyback initiatives

 Hempstead Village has recorded six homicides this year, up from the four homicides in 2018.
 And two people were wounded in a single block in less than 24 hours beginning Saturday afternoon.

-Ryder said it was important to note that the shootings occurred at times when the extra patrols weren’t active.
-And he said Hempstead police officers have been close partners in the crackdown, providing intelligence which he said had prevented crimes and resulted in arrests.
-Ryder said police were close to making an arrest in one of the weekend shootings.
+Ryder, who said the shootings occurred at times when the extra patrols weren’t active, said police were close to making an arrest in one of the shootings.
+He added that Hempstead police officers have been close partners in the crackdown, providing intelligence which he said had prevented crimes and resulted in arrests.

 “There hasn’t been another homicide since we began our initiative,” the commissioner said.

-Assemblywoman Taylor Darling (D-Hempstead), said she received calls from panicked residents over the weekend afraid to leave their homes because of the shootings, which she said are symptomatic of a crisis in the village.
+Assemblywoman Taylor Darling (D-Hempstead), said she received calls from panicked residents who were afraid to leave their homes because of the shootings.

 “I’m feeling very, very sad and frustrated again because I’m fielding calls from constituents about these shootings,” said Darling.
 “The reality is, the core of the issue, is we don’t have opportunity here.
 We don’t have educational opportunity.
 We don’t have economic opportunity.
 That’s when organized crime takes over.
 And that’s exactly what we’re seeing: drugs and gangs are fighting over turf, they’re fighting over clients.
 It’s like a whole war out there.”

-Ryder said both victims were in their early-to-mid 20s and are expected to survive.
+Ryder said both victims are expected to survive.
 No arrests have been made as of Monday morning.
 Police are investigating whether there is a link between the shootings.

-Nassau County Executive Laura Curran and District Attorney Madeline Singas announced the gun buyback during a news conference in Mineola, where Linda Beigel Schulman, the mother of Parkland, Florida, school shooting victim Scott Beigel, also spoke of the need for increased gun safety legislation at the federal level.
-Advocates from Moms Demand Action and Long islanders for Gun Safety were also in attendance.
+Nassau County Executive Laura Curran and District Attorney Madeline Singas announced the gun buyback during a news conference in Mineola, where Linda Beigel Schulman, the mother of Parkland, Florida, school shooting victim Scott Beigel, also spoke of the need for gun control legislation at the federal level.
+Advocates from Moms Demand Action and Long Islanders for Gun Safety also spoke.

-Scott Beigel was a 35-year-old Dix Hills native and geography teacher at Marjory Stoneman Douglas High School and one of 17 people fatally shot during the Feb.
-14, 2018 ,massacre.
+Scott Beigel, a 35-year-old Dix Hills native and geography teacher, was one of 17 people fatally shot during the Feb.
+14, 2018 Parkland massacre.
 He was shot, officials have said, while attempting to lock his classroom door after he had ushered students inside.

-“Gun safety is not a partisan issue,” said Beigel, who said she is pushing for the passage of a federal "red flag" law, which allows guns to be taken away from those perceived to be a threat to themselves or others.
+“Gun safety is not a partisan issue,” said Beigel, who said she is pushing for the passage of a federal "red flag" law, which allows guns to be taken away from those determined by a court to be a threat to themselves or others.
 She said the law would have saved her son’s life.
-“Gun safety is just plain common sense.”

 The Hempstead gun buyback is scheduled for Sept.
 28 from 9 a.m. to noon at the Union Baptist Church on Clinton C. Boone Place in Hempstead Village.